Flag of Honduras

-National flag and woman wearing the previous national colours at the Fiesta DC 2019 Parade.
+National flag and woman wearing the national colors at the Fiesta DC 2019 Parade.

-The flag of Honduras consists of three equal horizontal stripes of cyan, white and cyan, with five cyan stars in a quincuncial pattern at the centre of the middle stripe.
+The flag of Honduras consists of three equal horizontal stripes of navy blue, white and the same shade of blue, with five blue stars arranged in a quincuncial pattern at the centre of the middle stripe.
 The two outer bands represent the Pacific Ocean and the Caribbean Sea, and also represent the blue sky and brotherhood.
 The inner band represents the land between the ocean and the sea, the peace and prosperity of its people, and purity of thoughts.
 The five stars represent the five nations of the former Federal Republic of Central America and the hope that the nations may form a union again.

 In 1823, Honduras joined the United Provinces of Central America and adopted its flag.
 It continued using a plain blue and white triband after the union dissolved in 1838.
 On 7 March 1866 five blue stars were placed on the flag to represent the five original provinces: El Salvador, Costa Rica, Nicaragua, Honduras, and Guatemala.

+The phrase "five pale blue stars" belongs to the chorus of the National Anthem of Honduras, composed by Augusto C. Coello (lyrics) and Carlos Hartling (music).
+This line describes the five stars located on the central white stripe of the national flag, traditionally associated with a light blue or sky blue hue, despite historical variations in the official shade.

-The 1949 decree specified that the stripes were to be cyan, but in practice the flag remained dark blue for the next seven decades.
-The Honduran government only began flying turquoise flags after the inauguration of president Xiomara Castro on 27 January 2022, after the National Autonomous University of Honduras made that recommendation in 2021.
+The flag of Honduras was created on February 16, 1866, under Legislative Decree No. 7, during the presidency of José María Medina.
+Its design was based on the flag of the former United Provinces of Central America.
+Later, Legislative Decree No. 29, issued on January 18, 1949, during the administration of Juan Manuel Gálvez, updated the regulations for the national flag.
+This decree officially established the turquoise blue color and defined the flag's three horizontal stripes of equal size, maintaining the ideal of Central American unity inherited from the former federation.
+The Honduran government only began flying turquoise flags after the inauguration of president Xiomara Castro on 27 January 2022, after the National Autonomous University of Honduras made that recommendation in 2021 - on 27 January 2026, the flag returned officially to the previously used navy blue.

 Ships of the Honduran Navy fly a naval ensign which has the coat of arms of Honduras above an inverted arch of five small stars and a pendant.